dsprenkels/kn-next/README.md

 =======

 One can build everything by executing:

 `$ php build.php`

 This script generates the website into the `build`-directory.

-While debugging I myself use a `watch` command to build the website continuously.
+While debugging I use a `watch` command to build the website continuously.